ampproject/ampbench/readiness-tool/README.md

 ## Updating the list of Third Party Vendors:

 Here is a sample of how the third party vendor should be included in the apps.json file.
 This file contains the names of all applicable third party vendors on the page.
-Each vendor contains a "cats" value and a "script" value.
+Each vendor contains a "catgory" value and a "uniqueRegExp" value.

-`Cats` - (abbreviation of categories) it's value has a numeric representation that coordinates to the key of the same name inside the "categories" object at the foot of the page.
-A value of "36" indicates that it is an analytics service and a value of "10" indicates an ads network.
+`category` - (abbreviation of categories) it's value is a string denoting whether the specific vendor is part of ads or anaytics

-`Script` - a regular expression that is unique to that vendor
+`uniqueRegExp` - One or more regular expressions that are unique to that vendor

 Below is an example of the Google Analytics tag.
 ```
 {
     "apps": {
         "Google Analytics": {
-			      "cats": [
+			      "catgory": [
-				      "36"
+				      "Analytics"
 			      ],
-			    "script": [
+			      "uniqueRegExp": [
 				      "googlesyndication\\.com/",
 				      "ad\\.ca\\.doubleclick\\.net"
 			      ]